Our Text Analysis tool, previously called the comment analysis tool, allows you to tag and organise free-form text, from across all EHQ tools.

 Detailed below are the steps to start tagging and and analysing text -

-1. Click on Analytics on the top navigation bar of EHQ and then select Text Anaylsis from the drop down menu.
+- Click on Reporting on the left navigation bar of EHQ and then select Text Anaylsis from the drop down menu.

 2. This will display the text analysis page.

-7. You can now start your analysis by searching for keywords in the Search box.
+6. You can now start your analysis by searching for keywords in the Search box.
 For example, a search for 'good' will show only the text responses having that word and highlighted in green as shown below.
 You can also try the Advanced search option.

 Type in your new tag and press enter.
 The tag is displayed alongside the response as shown below.
 Note - Tags are case sensitive, so 'Positive' is a different tag compared to 'positive'.